adess23/da-academy/streaming_dataflow/README.md

 ### Auto assessment ###
-TBD...

 1. How you can describe Streaming in a simple words ?
 2. Real time is the same than Streaming process ?
 3. Could you list Kafka components. ?
-4. Is Dataflow fully managed ?
-5. What is Request/response pattern ?
+4. What is Request/response pattern ?
-6. How does the Publish / subscribe pattern start ?
+5. How does the Publish / subscribe pattern start ?
-7. Explain the role of the offset.
+6. Explain the role of the offset.
-8. In Kafka, What is a Consumer Group ?
+7. In Kafka, What is a Consumer Group ?
-9. Is it possible to use Kafka without ZooKeeper ?
+8. Is it possible to use Kafka without ZooKeeper ?
-10. Why are Replications critical in Kafka?
+9. Why are Replications critical in Kafka?
+10. What is Apache Beam?
+How is it related with Dataflow?
+Can you run Beam programs with any other tool?
+11. Is Dataflow fully managed?
+12. Is Dataflow meant for batch or stream processing?
+13. What are PCollections and PTransforms?
+Are the former always bounded?
+What happens if the collection does not fit in memory?
+14. What is ParDo?
+Where is the associated code executed?
+Does it contain state?
+15. What are side inputs?
+How do you create them in Python?
+Is it different in Java?
+16. Can you explain the concept of beam windowing?
+Which types of windowing are there?
+17. Can you compare Dataflow with Dataproc? (take into account servers, migrations, required team).
+When would you choose the former and when the latter?
+18. GroupByKey vs Combine.
+What are the differences?
+19. What are Dataflow templates?
+Can you mention some examples?
+20. Cloud Dataprep.
+How is it related with Cloud Dataflow?

 ---